rgeorgia/biblenotes/content/romans-notes/romans_week6.md

 - Not the **law** but **sin** lies within our members
 - The Law does not eliminate sin, it reveals what it is and teaches us to hate sin.
 - By "the flesh," Paul means the life of our senses, as it has degraded into a state of rebellion against God.
-- Definition of the flesh: "living in the flesh, our sinful passions" Romans 7:5
+- Definition of the flesh = "living in the flesh, our sinful passions" Romans 7:5